blackszu/tidyData/README.md

 ##Samsung Dataset Cleaning and Processing

-Coursera Assignment - Getting and Cleaning Data
+This is a course assignment for Getting and Cleaning Data, Data Science Specialization by Johns Hopkins University via Coursera

 ==================================================================